Meet Our Singers

 Basses

 Robert Webb is a conductor, composer, trumpet player, singer and teacher from Leeds.
 He read Music at Merton College, Oxford, and was one of the first choral scholars in the new choral foundation under the direction of Peter Phillips (Tallis Scholars) and Ben Nicholas.
 Robert currently conducts Skipton Choral Society and Pinsuti Chamber Choir (Ilkley), as well as teaching singing and trumpet and directing the Senior Chamber Choir at The Grammar School at Leeds.
-He also sings regularly with the Bradford Cathedral Choir, where his eldest son is a chorister, and plays trumpet and flugelhorn with the Brazilian fusion band Tempo Feliz.
-In any (extremely limited) spare time, Robert plays flag American football for the Leeds Samurai in the North of England Conference.
+He is also the bass lay clerk and section lead in Bradford Cathedral Choir, where his eldest son is a chorister.
+He plays trumpet and flugelhorn with the Brazilian fusion band Tempo Feliz.

 Richard Cressall started singing as a boy in his local village church and has been singing ever since.
 He was a Choral Bursar in the choir of Exeter College, Oxford University and subsequently was a Lay Clerk at Leeds Parish Church (now Leeds Minster) during his postgraduate studies whilst studying singing with Paul Wade.
 Richard’s career as a lawyer then took him to London, where he diverted his attention from the law by spending weekends in various cathedrals around the country and doing solo work.
 Having returned to Leeds, Richard performs with various choirs and as a soloist, whilst attempting to teach his son Arthur not to make disparaging comments about Daddy’s singing.